Charles-Zhang-Somewhere/Somewhere/README.md

 However, names like that is *not really recommended* - you should name your file whatever way you wish but keep it **succinct and meaningful** so you can easily find it.

-To avoid confusion, above convention is governed by following rules:

-1. All special characters can only be used as item name part, and the folder path (if present) part of the item name must follow whatever OS requirements;
-2. As soon as your item name contains any of the OS reserved characters, it can no longer reside inside a subfolder or outside home, it must be managed inside home directory;
-3. All virtual items, i.e. notes and knowledge, are not affected by those rules.

 **Who should use it**